F5Networks/f5-cloud-failover-extension/docs/userguide/postman-collection.rst

 Postman Collection
 ==================

+You can use a RESTful API client like Postman to configure F5 Cloud Failover Extension.
 Download the F5 Cloud Failover Extension Postman Collection |postman_collection_download|.

 .. |postman_collection_download| raw:: html